 After American Express, Froelich served as CEO of Happy Vacations and Advanced Travel Center, two leisure-oriented national travel brands.
 He also acquired the Somerset School of Massage Therapy, and eventually served as a board member of the American Massage Therapy Association Council of Schools.
 Froelich helped create and build Cortiva Institute, acquiring 13 of the top massage schools across the USA.

 Froelich holds a BA from Assumption College and an MBA from Pepperdine University, and he is based in Spring Lake, New Jersey.
 He is a two time American Express President's Award winner.

-Vice President, Restaurant Acquisition
+Vice President, Restaurant Partnerships

 Scott Martin is responsible for building the Dinova national restaurant network.
 With 25+ years in business development, strategic planning, multi-media marketing, and technical operations, Martin has built a reputation for sales leadership, digital marketing expertise and a relentless commitment to success.
 Most recently, Martin was EVP of Sales and CMO for Curran & Connors where he was responsible for business development and marketing services for multiple clients including, the Atlanta Braves, United States Olympic Committee, the City of San Jose and Lowes Corporation.

 Prior to joining Curran & Connors, Martin was a National Sales Director within the Cox Media Group, responsible for leading both the digital product solutions and geographic expansion to targeted media properties across the Cox Media Group’s portfolio.